reason-healthcare/AHRQ-CDS-Connect-Authoring-Tool/frontend/DEPENDENCY-NOTES.md

 - **nth-check**: nth-check is updated to the latest major version in the overrides list because `react-scripts` has dependencies that require a version with a vulnerability.
   If/When react-scripts updates to address the vulnerability, this override can be safely removed.
-- **postcss**: postcss is fixed to the latest version while other packages still require older version.
-- **react-side-effect**: react-side-effect is updated to the latest patch version in the overrides list because `react-helmet` requires an older version of `react-side-effects` that causes a conflicting peer dependency error.
-If `react-helmet` updates the version of `react-side-effects` it uses, this can be safely removed.

 ## August 2025 Upgrades
 | Dependency | Current Version | Prior Version | Notes |